Corian: History

-Donald Slocum, a DuPont chemist, is credited as inventing Corian solid surface in 1967.
+Corian is the original material of this type, created by Donald Slocum, a chemist at DuPont, in 1967.
 His name appears on the patent issued in October 1968.
 The product was first introduced for sale in 1971, at the National Association of Home Builders meeting in Houston, Texas.

-Originally conceived as a kitchen and bath material available in a single color, Corian is manufactured and delivered in more than 100 colors.
+Originally conceived as a kitchen and bath material available in a single color, Corian is now manufactured and delivered in more than 100 colors and patterns.
+In 2014 DuPont introduced a range with darker colours that are more resistant to scratches and cuts than earlier-generation Corian material.